DougPfeffer-alt/reading-notes/class-09.md

-# FORMS (HTML - Cahpter 7, pp.144-175)
+# FORMS (HTML - Chapter 7, pp.144-175)

 Why Forms?

-The best know form on the web is probabaly the search box, that sits right in the middle of google's homepage.
+The best know form on the web is probably the search box, that sits right in the middle of google's homepage.

 - Form controls
   - There are several types of form controls that you can use to collect information from visitors to your site.